What is a VPN on iPhone? Your simple guide to iOS privacy

 5.1.
 Enhanced security on public Wi-Fi networks

 We all connect our iPhones to public Wi-Fi at cafes, airports, or hotels.
-While iOS is secure, these networks can be hunting grounds for data thieves.
+While iOS is secure, these networks can be hunting grounds for cybercriminals and data thieves.
 A VPN encrypts all data leaving your iPhone, acting like a shield.

 Using a VPN helps iOS users enhance security on public Wi-Fi networks